Feestig/ONORobot/docs/NMCT 3/arno.md

 ```
 ### getPlayArray(tweepyDataModel)
-This function takes tweepyDataModel and makes an that split text and emotions. </br>
+This function takes tweepyDataModel and makes an array that split text and emotions. </br>
-It checkes avery char in the text.
-If there is an emoticon et wil append the output with ['emj',{emotion}]
+It checks every char in the text.
+If there is an emoticon it will append the output with ['emj',{emotion}]
 </br>
-When ther is no emotion it will check if it needs to add a char or if it is the first char of a new part of text. </br>
+When there is no emotion it will check if it needs to add a char or if it is the first char of a new part of text. </br>
-The return value is an 2 demensional array: [[{emj or text}, {the emotion or a piece of text}], ...]
+The return value is an 2 dimensional array: [[{emj or text}, {the emotion or a piece of text}], ...]
 This output can be played by the asyncPlayTweet() function.
 ```
 def getPlayArray(status):